SpenceKonde/megaTinyCore/megaavr/extras/Errata.md

 **Workaround:** None.

 **megaTinyCore note:** This is accounted for in by the analogWrite() function on pins controlled by TCD0 after it was discovered the hard way.

+#### Asynchronous Input Events Not Working When TCD Counter Prescaler is Used
+When the TCD is configured to use asynchronous input events (CFG in TCDn.EVCTRLx is ‘0x2’) and the TCDCounter Prescaler (CNTPRES in TCDn.CTRLA) is different from ‘0x0’ events can be missed.

+**Workaround:** Use the TCD Synchronization Prescaler (SYNCPRES in TCDn.CTRLA) instead of the TCD Counter Prescaler.
+Alternatively, use synchronous input events (CFG in TCDn.EVCTRLx is not ‘0x2’) if the input events are longer than one CLK_TCD_CNT cycle.

+**megaTinyCore note:** This only matters if you're reconfiguring the type D timer in very deep ways.
+Impacts every available device with a TCD as of July 2021.

 ### TWI - Two-Wire Interface
 #### TIMEOUT Bits in the `TWI.MCTRLB` Register are Not Accessible